HeinleinSupport/olefy/Readme.md

 ## Install Python3 oletools and python-magic

--   use pip3, apt, yum, zypper or the source to install the Python3 version of oletools, python-magic and their requirements on your system
+-   use pip3, apt, yum, zypper or the source to install the Python3 version of oletools
+-   for python-magic use `pip3 install python-magic` or be aware using a packet containing this project: [https://github.com/ahupp/python-magic](https://github.com/ahupp/python-magic).
+E.g. the Debian [python3-magic](https://packages.debian.org/stretch/python3-magic) is *NOT* working

 ## Install olefy